costs-to-expect/api/README.md

  to see how we are progressing.

 ### The Website

-A small part of the service is tracking the costs to raise a child in the UK, more detail can be found at [Costs to Expect](https://www.costs-to-expect.com).
+A small part of the service is tracking our costs to raise our children in the UK, more detail can be found at [Costs to Expect](https://www.costs-to-expect.com).

 ## Set up